ryan4yin/nixos-and-flakes-book/docs/best-practices/remote-deployment.md

 Using `nixos-rebuild` for remote deployment has the advantage of being similar to deploying to a local host.
 It only requires a few additional parameters to specify the remote host's IP address, username, and other details.

-For instance, to deploy the configuration defined in the `nixosConfigurations.nixos-test` of your flake to a remote host, use the following command:
+For instance, to deploy the configuration defined in the `nixosConfigurations.my-nixos` of your flake to a remote host, use the following command:

 ```bash
 nixos-rebuild switch --flake .#nixos-text \
   --target-host root@192.168.4.1 --build-host localhost --verbose
 ```

-The above command will build and deploy the configuration of `nixos-test` to a server with IP `192.168.4.1`.
+The above command will build and deploy the configuration of `my-nixos` to a server with IP `192.168.4.1`.
 The system build process will occur locally.

 If you prefer to build the configuration on the remote host, replace `--build-host localhost` with `--build-host root@192.168.4.1`.